 Each is described in greater detail below.

 If you’ve ever had a rush of endorphins, you may have felt like all your pains went away.
-Endorphins, shortened from the full name "endogenous morphine,” is released when the body feels stress or pain.
-These feel-good chemicals are naturally obtained through exercise, sex, eating, and more.
+Endorphins, shortened from the full name "endogenous morphine,” are released when the body feels stress or pain.
+These feel-good chemicals are also naturally obtained through exercise, sex, eating, and more.
 This explains why when you engage in one of these activities, you may start to feel happier, healthier, and more positive.
-Boosting your endorphins can be an effective and natural way to combat mental health disorders like anxiety and depression.
+Boosting your endorphins can be an effective and natural way to combat mental health conditions like anxiety and depression.

 While dopamine may be important for the brain and body, it can also be one of the reasons that addictions form.
-When you first experience a new drug, you might feel stimulated and happy.
+When you first experience a new substance,** you might feel stimulated and happy.
 However, as you try to recreate this rush of positive feelings, you may then develop an addiction.
 Other addictions, like gambling, can work in similar ways.

 Serotonin deficiency can be the reason for a few mental health concerns, including:

-Memory problems.
+- Memory problems.
 Those with low serotonin levels may not be able to remember events well.

-Insomnia.
+- Insomnia.
 A lack of serotonin may be the reason why some people have trouble sleeping.

-Like endorphins, serotonin may lead to anger issues, impulsivity, and aggression when there is too little of the chemical in your body.
+- Like endorphins, serotonin may lead to anger issues, impulsivity, and aggression when there is too little of the chemical in your body.

-Depression and anxiety.
+- Depression and anxiety.
 Low levels of serotonin may play a role in mental health conditions like anxiety or depression.

-Addiction.
-Different substances and habits can lead to a rush of dopamine in the brain and throughout the body.
+- Different substances and habits can lead to a rush of dopamine in the brain and throughout the body.
 As your body tries to get that rush all over again, an addiction can develop.
-You can be addicted to cigarettes, food, TV, gambling, and more.
+You can be addicted to cigarettes, food, TV, gambling, social media, and more.
 Dopamine functions as a reward system.
 While it may be helpful in moderation, it can also have negative effects when produced in excess.

-Dopamine, like the other hormones, may have a link to depression.
+- Dopamine, like the other hormones, may have a link to depression.
 Too little dopamine may lead to depression or a low mood in general.

-ADHD may be linked to the poor production of dopamine.
+- Attention-deficit/hyperactivity disorder (ADHD) may be linked to the poor production of dopamine.

 Although oxytocin treatments may be highly effective, it can be difficult to treat humans with it due to its potential side effects.
-Oxytocin treatment may cause cardiovascular problems and other serious problems.
+Oxytocin treatment may cause cardiovascular problems and other problems.
 Currently, the goal of many researchers is to find an effective oxytocin treatment that is safe for humans.

-Looking at human emotions from a scientific standpoint, you can observe that your feelings are simply a chemical reaction happening in the brain.
+Looking at human emotions from a scientific standpoint, you can observe that your feelings are a chemical reaction happening in the brain.
 If you don't have enough chemicals, you might feel sad.
 If you have too many, you may feel angry.
 If you have just the right amount, you might feel happy.
 This doesn't devalue human emotion but instead can give it a reason for existing.
-Recognizing emotions as intricately connected to the chemicals in your brain and body may make happiness feel more achievable.
+Recognizing emotions as intricately connected to the chemicals in your brain and body may make happiness seem more achievable.

-Online Therapy With BetterHelp
+Online therapy with BetterHelp

 There are many reasons why you may not be getting all the happiness hormones you need.
 Sometimes, it's situational.
 Alternatively, there may be a mental health condition that could be causing an imbalance of happy hormones.
 No matter the cause, you could benefit from therapy to address these concerns.
 Working with a licensed therapist through BetterHelp, an online counseling platform, you may be able to learn new techniques for cultivating happiness in your life.
 The feelings of happiness can come and go, and it may be difficult to prolong treatment while you wait for a therapist to become available in your area.
 With online therapy, there are no waitlists, and you can message your therapist at any time of the day.
 This may allow you to seek mental health care more frequently and regularly.